ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

   workLogo4: /img/rise-white.png
   buttonTitle: see the work
 services:
-  buttonTitle: see how it's done
+  buttonTitle: learn more
   service1Subtitle: Refresh your website with clear and concise copy that resonates.
-  service2Subtitle: |
-    Share brand stories that engage your audience and inspire action.
+  service2Subtitle: Share stories that celebrate your brand and connect with customers.
-  service3Subtitle: Tell your story, boost your brand, and sell your services to the world.
+  service3Subtitle: Promote your products and services in catalogs, mailers, and more.
-  service4Subtitle: Get the perfect script for your next big video production project.
+  service4Subtitle: "Get the perfect video script for your next big creative campaign. "
-  subtitle: When it comes to marketing materials, we’ve got the magic touch.
-Let’s
-    get together and conjure up some creative content for your business.
+  subtitle: Let’s conjure up some creative content for your business.
   title: Presto chango.
   service4Title: Video Scripts
   service3Title: Print Collateral